michaelneu/strongswan-docker/README.md

 ## Usage

-After building this container (e.g. tagging it as `vpn`), run it as follows:
+After pulling this container, run it as follows:

 ```bash
 $ mkdir -p certs